nens/threedi-docs/source/h_onedee_flow.rst

 (Formule friction ro inja benevis)

-in which:
+| in which:

-A: wet cross-section       P: wet perimeter
+| :math:`A`: wet cross-section               :math:`P`: wet perimeter
-R: hydraulic radius        u: flow velocity
+| :math:`R`: hydraulic radius                :math:`u`: flow velocity
-Q: volumetric flow rate    S: channel slope
+| :math:`Q`: volumetric flow rate            :math:`S`: channel slope
+| :math:`H`: water depth            :math:`C, n`: Chézy, Manning coefficients
-H: water depth             n, C: Manning, Chézy coefficient Ktot, K, Ki: total, single section, and subsections conveyance factors
+| :math:`K_tot, K, K_i`: total, single section, and subsections conveyance factors

-As mentioned above, Ktot when the Single Section Method is used is equal to the conveyance factor of one single section (figure1a).
+As mentioned above, when the Single Section Method is used, :math:`K_tot` is equal to the conveyance factor of one single section (figure1a).
 The weakness of this method appears when in a non-uniform channel section (e.g., a main channel and floodplains), the water covers the shallow parts.
 In this case, the increase in the wet perimeter is higher in comparison with the added wet area.
-Hence, the calculated Conveyance factor (which reflects the transport capacity of the channel), and so the discharge, is less than the actual values.
-On the other hand, underestimating the Conveyance factor results in friction overestimation, which in turn leads to lower flow velocity compared to the measured data.
+Hence, the calculated conveyance factor (which reflects the transport capacity of the channel), and so the discharge, is less than the actual values.
+On the other hand, underestimating the conveyance factor results in friction overestimation, which in turn leads to lower flow velocity compared to the measured data.
 As a final note, in such cases, the second method is recommended.

-The compound section method divides the channel cross-section into several sub-sections.
-In this method the total conveyance factor of the section is the sum of each sub-section’s conveyance factor.
+The compound section method divides the channel cross-section into several sub-sections (figure1b).
+In this method, the total conveyance factor of the section is the sum of each sub-section’s conveyance factor.
 The separation lines between the sub-sections are considered vertical in 3Di.

 1D Network
 ----------